-For the past four years he has collaborated as guest principal horn with the London Symphony Orchestra, with whom he has also recorded various works.
+For several years he collaborated as guest principal horn with the London Symphony Orchestra, with whom he has also recorded various works.
 He has also been regular guest principal horn with the Malta Philharmonic Orchestra and Orquesta Sinfónica Región de Murcia.

-As a guest performer he has had concert engagements as soloist or principal horn with several leading international orchestras, including the Royal Philharmonic Orchestra, Orchestra Sinfonica della Scala de Milan, Sydney Symphony Orchestra, Vienna Radio Orchestra, Sichuan Symphony Orchestra, Orchestre d’Auvergne, Orquesta Sinfónica do Porto, Orquesta Reino de Aragón, Orquesta de Cadaqués, Orquesta de la Comunidad Valenciana (Les Arts), Orquesta de Castilla y León, Orquesta Sinfónica de Tenerife, Orquesta de Granada, Orquesta Sinfónica de Bilbao and Orquesta Sinfónica de Elche .
+As a guest performer he has had concert engagements as soloist or principal horn with several leading international orchestras, including the Royal Philharmonic Orchestra, Orchestra Sinfonica della Scala de Milan, Sydney Symphony Orchestra, Mahler Chamber Orchestra, Vienna Radio Orchestra, Sichuan Symphony Orchestra, Orchestre d’Auvergne, Orquesta Sinfónica do Porto, Orquesta Reino de Aragón, Orquesta de Cadaqués, Orquesta de la Comunidad Valenciana (Les Arts), Orquesta de Castilla y León, Orquesta Sinfónica de Tenerife, Orquesta de Granada, Orquesta Sinfónica de Bilbao and Orquesta Sinfónica de Madrid.

-He has worked with conductors such as Seiji Ozawa, Pierre Boulez, Valery Gergiev, Kent Nagano, Rostropovich, Riccardo Chailly and Simon Rattle, amongst others.
+He has worked with conductors such as Seiji Ozawa, Pierre Boulez, Valery Gergiev, Zubin Mehta, Kent Nagano, Rostropovich, Riccardo Chailly and Simon Rattle, amongst others.

 During the 2018-19 season José was a member of Alicante’s ADDA Sinfónica, with whom he continues to collaborate regularly.

-He has given performances of several concertos including Mozart, Haydn and Strauss, and amongst his most recent performances was Schumann’s Konzertstück alongside Stefan Dohr, Nury Guarnaschelli and David Melgar.
+He has given performances of several concertos including Mozart, Haydn and Strauss, as well as Schumann’s Konzertstück alongside Stefan Dohr, Nury Guarnaschelli and David Melgar.